 8. Mali Lošinj

 Throughout its rich history, Mali Lošinj was once an important maritime and commercial center.
-Today, it is the largest island town in the Adriatic, that lies on the beautiful island Lošinj, known for its clean sea air and picturesque Mediterranean architecture.
+Today, it is the largest island town in the Adriatic, which lies on the beautiful island Lošinj, known for its clean sea air and picturesque Mediterranean architecture.

-During your stay here, you must not miss the pine forest on Cikat peninsula, a very cool place where you can run and cycle.
+During your stay here, you must not miss the pine forest on the Cikat peninsula, a very cool place where you can run and cycle.
 If you are into something more relaxing, just stroll along the seaside promenade, breathe the fresh sea air and sunbathe on the sandy beach of Cikat bay.